Tah-Chin - Upside Down Layered Saffron Rice & Chicken

 Garnish: barberries, slivered almonds or pistachios *optional

-- Place the raw chicken breasts in a pot along with onion.
-Add turmeric, salt and pepper to taste.
-Add a cup of water, bring to boil on medium-high heat, lower the heat, cover and cook for an hour on medium-low heat.
+- Place the raw chicken breasts in a pot along with onion, add turmeric, 1/2 teaspoon salt and a cup of water, bring to boil on medium-high heat, reduce heat, cover and cook for an hour on medium-low heat.
 Set aside to cool.
-Remove the bones if other parts of chicken are going to be used.
-Bone removal is easier if it's done after cooking.
 Cut the chicken into small pieces.

-- In a medium size mixing bowl combine yogurt, yolks, salt and pepper.
+- In a large mixing bowl combine yogurt, yolks, salt and saffron.
 Mix well.

-- Add 2 cups of rice to the yogurt mixture, blend well.
+- Add the rice to the yogurt mixture, blend well.

-- In a nonstick pan that's not too deep, place butter and a tablespoon of liquid saffron.
+- In a nonstick pan, add 3 tablespoons oil and a tablespoon of liquid saffron.
 Move the pan in a circular motion to cover the bottom uniformly.
-Ladle 2/3 of the rice and yogurt mix into the pan, flatten with a wooden spoon, layer chicken pieces evenly and cover the entire surface.
-Pour the rest of the yogurt mix over the chicken pieces.
-Add the remaining rice, flatten the top with the back of a large spoon while pressing down.
-Pour chicken stock and the remaining liquid saffron over the rice.
+Ladle 2/3 of the rice into the pan, flatten with a wooden spoon, layer chicken pieces evenly and cover the entire surface.
+Pour the rest of the rice over the chicken pieces, flatten the top with the back of a large spoon while pressing down.
+Pour 2-3 tablespoons strained chicken stock, 2 tablespoons oil or melted butter and the remaining liquid saffron over the rice.

 - Place the pot on medium-high heat.
 When you notice a steam coming up, lower the heat, cover and cook for one hour until the crust forms and the flavors come together.
 Since there's yogurt and egg yolk at the bottom of the pan it can easily burn, so adjust the heat setting of your stove accordingly.

-Tah-chin goes well with plain yogurt, yogurt and cucumber dip, salad Shirazi, or torshi.
+Tah-chin goes well with plain yogurt, mast o khiar, salad Shirazi, or torshi.